How Biofilms Work

 • Intrauterine devices used as contraceptives

-Getting rid of biofilms, especially staph bacteria, can be a challenge for patients with implants, but there are a few options.
-Sometimes removing the implant will do the trick, unless the biofilm has formed on live tissue [source: Donlan].
-Other techniques include applying stronger doses of antimicrobial drugs to the surface of the implant before it's placed inside a patient or experimenting with implants lined with silver, which has antimicrobial properties.
+Other techniques include applying more substantial doses of antimicrobial drugs to the implant's surface before it's placed inside a patient or experimenting with implants lined with silver, which has antimicrobial properties.

 Unfortunately, there's no universal treatment for medical biofilms in the long run.
 Preventing biofilms from forming in the first place is the most promising tactic.
 Patients should always consult their doctors about possible treatments for biofilm infections.